 Because we will be using Grignard reagents, this reaction will be sensitive to moisture in the atmosphere.
 As such, we will have to take precautions to keep water out of the reaction until it is finished.
 The first step to make sure we have dry glassware.
 This can be ensured by either drying your flask in an oven at 135°C overnight before you use it, or by flame-drying it immediately before use.
 Before you can use it, though, you need to let it cool under an inert atmosphere.
-This can be accomplished by attaching an inert gas source () to one neck and allowing the air to flow out the other (Figure 1).
+This can be accomplished by attaching an inert gas source (either directly to an N2 tank or via a Schlenk line) to one neck and allowing the air to flow out the other (Figure 1).
 Once the flask is cooled, you can introduce the reactants, solvent, etc. by removing the outlet septa and adding the components via this neck.

 Figure 1.
 An inert gas setup with the gas inlet on the left (w/hose) and outlet on the right.